google/if-this-then-ad/src/external/ads-script/README.md

 -->
 # If This Then Ad - Ads Scripts Extension

-This extension is meant to be used if you don't have a Google Ads Developer Token (yet).
+This extension is meant to be used if you don't have a Google Ads Developer Token or are not using Google Cloud (yet).

 ## Setup